giantswarm/twitter-hot-urls-example/README.md

 ### inbox

-This component is a simple Redis database that receives all found URLs from the `twittertracker` component.
+This component is a simple Redis database that receives all found URLs from the `tracker` component.
 It makes use of the official Redis Docker image.

 This component consciously does not provide a volume, which means that whenever this component is restarted, the database content is lost.

-### urlresolver
+### resolver

 The script inside this component reads URLs from the `inbox` Redis database and creates requests to those URLs in order to resolve redirects, to reveal the actual target URL.
 The resulting URL is stored in the `hotlist` Redis database.

 To prevent accessing the same URL several times, a cache is maintained in the `hotlist` Redis.

-The `urlresolver` component can be thought of as a worker, processing jobs from a queue.
+The `resolver` component can be thought of as a worker, processing jobs from a queue.
 Since resolving URLs is in many cases a time-consuming job, there can be multiple instances of this component working in parallel.

-### urlresolverscaler
+### resolver-scaler

 This component contains a little script that watches the size of the `inbox` Redis database to find out if it remains constant.
-In case it's growing, it logs this information and tells that there shoul be more `urlresolver` instances to prevent the inbox from growing too big.
+In case it's growing, it logs this information and tells that there shoul be more `resolver` instances to prevent the inbox from growing too big.

-As a future improvement, the `urlresolverscaler` can be modified to actually initiate the scaling of the `urlresolver` component via the Giant Swarm API.
+As a future improvement, the `resolver-scaler` can be modified to actually initiate the scaling of the `resolver` component via the Giant Swarm API.

 ### hotlist

 This second Redis database component stores all resolved URLs together with scoring information.
-It also contains the cache for the `urlresolver`.
+It also contains the cache for the `resolver`.
 Just like the `inbox` component, we use the official Redis Docker image here.

 In contrast to the `inbox` component, the `hotlist` provides a volume to persist the database throughout restarts.

-### hotlistcleaner
+### hotlist-cleaner

 This component contains a little helper that periodically removes outdated information from the `hotlist` Redis database.